2-yr-old girl, Sikkim's youngest COVID-19 patient, discharged; father shares account

 Gangtok: Sikkim’s youngest COVID-19 positive patient, a 2.3-year-old girl, was discharged from the isolation ward of STNM Hospital in Gangtok on Saturday.
 The baby was of concern, not merely because she was the youngest, but also because her mother had tested negative and was taken care of by most of the other women patients and nurses at the isolation ward for almost a month.

-Admitted on the night of June 10 from the PNG quarantine facility, her father was at a quarantine facility in Pakyong, while the mother was left behind at the PNG quarantine facility.
+Admitted on the night of June 10 from the Paljor Namgyal Girls Senior Secondary school quarantine facility, her father was placed in another quarantine facility in Pakyong, 35 kms away, while the mother was left behind at the PNG school quarantine facility.

-The child had come from Rajasthan and had an extended stay in Kolkata, West Bengal with her parents before they entered Sikkim.
-Upon the discharge of the baby girl, paediatrician Jigmee Tenzing, who was the doctor in charge at the isolation ward over the past one week, told EastMojo, "She was admitted on the night of June 10 and for the next two weeks, she was still positive.
-When we conducted a test 2-3 days ago, she tested negative.
-Now, she is fine, totally asymptomatic, and ready to go home.
-The food given to her was mostly normal, she was having bread as any other patient, she was being aided by other women patients, taking her to the toilet and everything.
-She was not being breastfed but a very adjustable baby.
-The disease can extend for two-three weeks, hence it took time.
-Now her immune system has overcome the disease.
-She tested negative on two occasions, she got the nest treatment and love a child gets."
+The child had come from Rajasthan and had an extended stay in Kolkata, West Bengal with her parents, prior to their entry to Sikkim.
+Upon the discharge of the baby girl, pediatrician Jigmee Tenzing, who was the doctor in charge at the isolation ward over the last one week, told EastMojo, "She was admitted on the night of June 10 and for the next two weeks, she was still COVID positive.
+When we conducted a test 2-3 days ago, it was only then that she tested negative.
+Now, she is doing fine, totally asymptomatic and ready to go home."

-The father of the baby extended gratitude to all those who came in aid of the baby as her 'second mother' in the isolation ward, along with the doctors and nurses.
-The mother of the baby is still under home quarantine and could not come to the hospital.
-The baby has been instructed strict quarantine at home for the next 14 days.
+The father of the baby extended gratitude to all those women who came in aid of the baby as her 'second mother' in the isolation ward, along with the doctors and nurses giving her the best of their attention and care.
+The mother of the baby is still under quarantine and could not come to the hospital to get her daughter.
+The baby has been instructed strict quarantine at home for the next 14 days, informed the Hospital officials.

-"It was a mistake on our part to come back home, had we stayed back maybe she would not have tested positive.
-We had reached Kolkata from Rajasthan and we had some movements in an attempt to reach back home in Sikkim.
-We had stayed for almost 3 months there, we had applied for tickets to return, but with my voter card not being with me, the same could not be finalised earlier, hence we got late in returning," her father said.
+"It was a mistake on our part to come back home, had we stayed back in Rajasthan maybe she would not have tested positive.
+We had reached Kolkata in West Bengal from Rajasthan and we had made some movements around in an attempt to reach back home in Sikkim.
+We had stayed for almost 3 months there, we had applied for tickets to return, but with my voter card not being with me at the given moment, the same could not be finalised earlier, hence we got late in returning," the father said.

 The baby was admitted from the PNG School Quarantine with symptoms of fever.
-Even while in quarantine, the father admitted that he had tried to provide all necessary facilities for the baby though aids from his family, the same facilitation followed in the hospital as well, from her diapers to other requirements, even for those taking care of her.
+Even while in quarantine, the father admits that he had tried to provide all requirements for the baby though aids from his family.
+The same facilitation followed in the hospital as well, from her diapers to other requirements being aided by the father, even for those taking care of the baby in the hospital.

-"Being away from her was tough all this time, I couldn’t eat well, video calling was allowed, initially she used to cry but later she got acquainted with those around and stopped crying as well.
-I thought she had forgotten us, but now that she is silent in my arms, I think she has not,” he said.
+"Being away from her was tough all these time, I couldn’t eat well, video calling was allowed, initially she used to cry but later she got acquainted with those around and stopped crying as well.
+I used to think she had forgotten us, but now that she is silent and at peace in my arms, I think she had not forgotten her father," he said.